chakchurina/embedding-model-selection/README.md

 The test follows this logic: if two documents belong to the same category, their embeddings should be closer to their own category title than to the title of the neighboring one.

-To quantify this, we measure the similarity of document embeddings (например, _Diabetes, Gestational_) with:
+To quantify this, we measure the similarity of document embeddings (eg., _Diabetes, Gestational_) with:
 1. The title of their own category (e.g., "Gestational diabetes").
 2. The title of the neighboring category (e.g., "Latent autoimmune diabetes in adults").